apollographql/apollo-client-devtools/README.md

 - Commit changes, update the `manifest.json` version number where needed, and tag your version release.
 - Verify that your changes work as expected by loading the extension as an "unpacked extension" locally for each browser.
 - Merge changes and version tag to `master`.
-- Run `npm run zip` to pack all of the builds for submission.
+- Run `yarn run zip` to pack all of the builds for submission.
 - Create a new release on the webstores of each extension (and eventually cut a new electron release), uploading the new zip folder.

 ### Prior Art